 The UU Center for Latin American Studies is pleased to announce a competition for Faculty Travel Awards to support travel to Latin America and the Caribbean.
-Thanks to funds from our Title VI NRC grant, CLAS can provide a limited number of grants to full time faculty members, including lecturers, to support field research and activities that enhance program and professional development.
-The primary objective of these grants is to give UU faculty members opportunities to begin field work on new projects or to complete, supplement, or add a comparative dimension to field research conducted previously.
+Thanks to funds from our Title VI NRC grant, CLAS can provide a limited number of grants to full-time faculty members, including lecturers, to support field research and other activities that enhance program and professional development.
+The primary objective of these grants is to give UU faculty members opportunities to begin fieldwork on new projects or to complete, supplement, or add a comparative dimension to previously conducted field research.

 International travel awards range from $500-$1500 and can be used for airfare and related travel costs.
 International travel expenses need to be approved by the US Department of Education, which can take up to 30 days, so please do not book your travel until after the award notification.

 We understand that faculty are confronting a range of travel restrictions from the University as well as other national and international entities, and we join these entities in prioritizing faculty health and wellbeing.
 As a result, we recognize that, depending on how this situation evolves, planned field research in 2020 may need to be postponed.
 In response to these unprecedented circumstances, CLAS will allow all 2020 recipients of Faculty Travel Awards to use awarded funds any time before August 14, 2021.